samgoree/samgoree.github.io/_posts/2021-10-02-art-history-visualization.md

 ### Periodization

-The interesting part of this visualization, at least from the computer science perspective, is the way that I separate out the life of the artist into periods.
+The interesting part of this visualization, at least from the computer science perspective, is the way that I segment out the life of the artist into periods.
 The problem is: given a dataset $$(x,y)$$, find the piecewise linear regression model $$\hat y = x^TW + B$$ which minimizes the sum of squared errors $$\sum\limits_i (y_i - \hat y_i)^2$$.

-But simply minimizing the error runs into a problem: the optimal solution uses a separate line for each $$x$$ value, so we need to place a cost on switching from one line to another.
+But simply minimizing the error runs into a problem: the optimal solution will use as many lines as there are $$x$$ values, and that's not an interesting solution, so we need to place a cost on switching from one line to another.
 The particular approach I use relies on the [Bayesian Information Criterion](https://en.wikipedia.org/wiki/Bayesian_information_criterion), which gives a statistically-informed tradeoff between minimizing model complexity and maximizing the likelihood of the data:

 $$BIC = k \ln(n) - 2 \ln(\hat L)$$